crystaldba/postgres-mcp/README.md

 ## Demo

 Here is a demo of using Postgres Pro in Cursor to optimize and fix an AI-generated app.
-The sample app was generated in Replit but was incredibly slow/unusable because of the large IMDB dataset.

-**The AI agent will:**
+We origincally generated the app using Replit, but the SQLAlchemy code it wrote ran very slowly, making the application practically unusable.

+**We used the Cursor AI agent and Postgres Pro to:**
-- fix performance - including ORM queries, indexing, and caching
+- Fix performance - including ORM queries, indexing, and caching
-- fix bugs that require connecting data to code
+- Fix bugs that require connecting data to code
-- add new features from single prompts
+- Add new features from single prompts

 **Two ways to see demo**